AigangNetwork/aigangnetwork.github.io/bugbounty.md

 ## Reward

 Rewards will be paid out in AIX (Aigang Token).
-Once your submission is accepted the Aigang team will ask for your email address associated with your wallet to send your payment.
+Once your submission is accepted the Aigang team will ask for your email address associated with your wallet to send you a reward.
+For this program we are setting up to 10,000$ budget!

 Aigang may award an additional reward bonus for exceptional reports, or double up your reward if you submit a pull request with issue fix.